daronyondem/daron-english-blog/content/speaking.md

 <br/>

-Here is a list of my past speaking activities, primarily kept for nostalgic reasons :)
+Below is an archive of my past speaking activities, kept for nostalgic reasons and to showcase some of the topics I’ve covered.
+Feel free to browse through my previous talks for a sense of my style, approach, and expertise.

 ## 2025